MIxS-MInAS/MIxS-MInAS.github.io/docs/proposal.md

 The discipline of palaeogenomics has been recognized for its success in implementing open data practices (Anagnostou et al. 2015), which allow data and analytical reuse and reproduction.
 However, while DNA sequencing data are, in the majority of cases, made available on gold-standard public archives, these data are often not easily retrievable.
 This is mainly due to the inconsistencies in how these data, and more importantly, their metadata, are reported and archived.
 Furthermore, ancient samples can often have limited contextual information, as the original environment or background metadata have been long-lost.
 In addition, those that do exist are often reported in a fragmentary manner, and distributed across many different publications in different specialist journals and databases.
 As aDNA datasets continue to grow, this lack of standardised reporting is becoming increasingly problematic not just for researchers trying to reuse public data, but also for a wide range of stakeholders.
 For example, commercial companies may wish to leverage extinct biological diversity to find solutions to modern problems, such as finding new sources of antibiotics, cultural heritage managers (e.g. museum curators) may have difficulty tracking what samples have previously been analysed, and members of wider society and descendent communities may have difficulty accessing data relevant to their own heritage or general interests.

-This project proposes to adapt a range of existing MIxS checklists to make them compatible with ancient DNA.
-This will involve adding new metadata descriptors to include crucial context specific for ancient samples and extending definitions of existing descriptors to ensure they are compatible with these types of samples.
-The outcome of this project will be a community-agreed standard set of minimum essential metadata that should be uploaded alongside sequence data, to ensure consistency across the field and to make it easier for all parties to both upload and download aDNA data.
+This project proposes to build upon exisiting MIxS checklist to make them compatible with ancient DNA.
+This will involve generating a new 'ancient' extension that adds new metadata descriptors to include crucial context specific for ancient samples, extending and clarifying definitions of existing MIxS descriptors to ensure they are compatible with these types of samples.
+The third phase of the project will include a community-agreed standard set of minimum essential metadata for different ancient DNA sub-fields in the form of submission packages, that should be uploaded alongside sequence data, to ensure consistency across the field and to make it easier for all parties to both upload and download aDNA data.
 We also aim for this schema to be used as a template for other biomolecular disciplines in archaeological science, given the often highly interdisciplinary nature of these fields.
 This, in turn, will encourage the complementary analyses of diverse data types, and help to maximise the value and longevity of data generated from the destructive analysis of irreplaceable ancient remains and samples.
 Achieving these goals is an absolute imperative for both the scientific and ethical advancement of the field of ancient DNA.
 Without proper curation of our past, we neither understand our present nor shape our future.

 ## Project initiation date (can be a date or a narrative about how and when the project started and how it is proceeding)

 Independent discussions regarding metadata reporting standards occurred throughout 2020 and 2021 within workshops of different aDNA communities (SPAAM - Standards, Precautions and Advances in Ancient Metagenomics, CIADR - Current Issues in Ancient DNA Research, and the sedaDNA scientific society).

-The joint project for the MINAS checklist was established in January 2022.
+The project for the MInAS checklist was established in January 2022.

 ## What will this project aim to contribute to the GSC

-This project will aim to make GSC checklists compatible with aDNA data.
+This project will aim to extend GSC checklists via extensions and develop submission packages compatible with aDNA data.

 ## Have you spoken about the project already within GSC (on a call, at a formal GSC meeting, would like to request time to present at a future meeting)